Chesapeake up against low-key activist Mason Hawkins

-NEW YORK (Reuters) - O. Mason Hawkins, whose $34 billion mutual fund firm is Chesapeake Energy Corp’s largest shareholder, is best known as a Warren Buffett-style value investor who takes big stakes in companies and holds them, often for years.
+NEW YORK, May 11 (Reuters) - O. Mason Hawkins, whose $34 billion mutual fund firm is Chesapeake Energy Corp’s largest shareholder, is best known as a Warren Buffett-style value investor who takes big stakes in companies and holds them, often for years.

 But occasionally Hawkins turns activist and agitates for corporate change.
 His firm, Southeastern Asset Management, owns 13.6 percent of the embattled natural gas company, whose shares are down 41 percent since Southeastern began building its stake six years ago.